Hamoi1/eloquent-encryptable/README.md

 ## Installation
 ### 1. Install the package

-You can install the `elequent-encryptable` package via composer:
+You can install the `eloquent-encryptable` package via composer:
 ```bash
 composer require hamoi1/eloquent-encryptable
 ```